ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/google-cloud-platform-guide.md

 Repeat these steps for the Edge side as well.

-[!NOTE] If the Load Balancers cannot access the Backend servers, you should add a firewall rule as shown below.
+ **_NOTE:_** If the Load Balancers cannot access the Backend servers, you should add a firewall rule as shown below.

 Go to VPC Network > Firewall > Create firewall Rule and add the rule as shown below.
 Now the load balancer should be able to access the Ant Media Server Backend servers.